arazmj/gerdu/README.md

 ```
 Usage of gerdu:
   -capacity string
     	The size of cache, once cache reached this capacity old values will evicted.
     	Specify a numerical value followed by one of the following units (not case sensitive)
     	K or KB: Kilobytes
     	M or MB: Megabytes
     	G or GB: Gigabytes
     	T or TB: Terabytes (default "64MB")
   -cert string
     	SSL certificate public key
   -grpcport int
     	the grpc server port number (default 8081)
   -host string
     	The host that server listens (default "127.0.0.1")
   -httpport int
     	the http server port number (default 8080)
+  -id string
+    	Node ID (default "master")
+  -join string
+    	Set join address, if any
   -key string
     	SSL certificate private key
   -log string
-        log level can be any of values of 'panic', 'fatal', 'error', 'warn', 'info', 'debug', 'trace' (default "error")
+    	log level can be any of values of 'panic', 'fatal', 'error', 'warn', 'info', 'debug', 'trace' (default "info")
   -mcdport int
     	the memcached server port number (default 11211)
   -protocols string
-        protocol 'grpc', 'http' or 'mcd' (memcached), multiple comma-separated values (default "http")
+    	protocol 'grpc' or 'mcd' (memcached), multiple comma-separated values, http is not optional
+  -raft string
+    	Set Raft bind address (default "127.0.0.1:12000")
+  -storage string
+    	Path to store log files and snapshot, will store in memory if not set
   -type string
     	type of cache, lru or lfu, weak (default "lru")
 ```

 ## Example